Richard M. Murray

 List of Research Areas

-control theory, robotics, biological circuit design
+control theory, autonomous vehicles, biological circuit design

 CMS News about Richard M. Murray